 Before the written word, it should be noted, chiefs, shamans [!], priests, aristocrats, and monarchs possessed a free-wheeling liberty to improvise ways to require the oppressed to serve them.
 It was the written word, eventually, that subjected them to the restrictions of clearly worded and publicly accessible laws to which their rule, in some sense, was accountable.
 Writing rendered it possible for humanity to record its culture, and inscribing laws or nomoi where all could see them remains one of the great advances of civilization.
-That the call for written laws as against arbitrary actions by rulers was an age-old demand of the oppressed is easily forgotten today, when they are so readily taken for granted.
-When Watson argues that the earliest uses of writing were for authoritarian or instrumental purposes, he confuses the ability to write with what was actually written - and betrays an appalling lack of historical knowledge.
+That the call for written laws3 as against arbitrary actions by rulers was an age-old demand of the and set up an oligarchy.
+After an eight-month siege, Athens reconquered the island and imposed democracy again.
+Ironically, then, the oligarchic revolt had popular support.
+This was positive freedom at its most muscular.
+This was not without precedent.
+In the anti-Persian revolt of the Ionian cities which brought on the Persian Wars, the revolutionaries often replaced democracies with tyrannies.
+When the Persians regained control, they ousted the tyrants and restored democracy!